russelljjarvis/vmd-sonata/README.md

 ## Networks

-This is a small network sampled from the 45,000 mouse V1 Layer 4 model: https://portal.brain-map.org/explore/models/l4-mv1.
+This is a sampled from the 45,000 mouse V1 Layer 4 model: https://portal.brain-map.org/explore/models/l4-mv1.
 Not including the feedforward inputs.